-If the individual is going overseas (Page 18), the following information is required:
+If the young person is going overseas (page 17), the following is required:

-- A photocopy of the individual's passport for retention.
-Encourage them to keep details of their passport number and the place and date of issue. - ✓ As much information as possible about the family (this will need to be gathered discreetly, page 15) including: - Full name and date of birth of the individual under threat - Their father's name - Any addresses where the individual may be staying overseas - Potential spouse's name (if known) - Date of the proposed wedding (if known) - The name of the potential spouse's father (if known) - Addresses of the extended family in the UK and overseas. - ✓ Information that only the individual would be aware of (this may assist any subsequent interview at an Embassy/British High Commission in case another person of the same sex/age is produced pretending to be the individual). - Details of any travel plans and people likely to accompany the individual. - ✓ Names and addresses of any close relatives remaining in the UK.
+- ✓ A photocopy of the young person's passport for retention.
+Encourage them to keep details of their passport number and the place and date of issue. - As much information as possible about the family is required (this will need to be gathered discreetly) including: - Full name of the young person - Their father's name - Any addresses where the young person may be staying overseas - Potential spouse's name - Date of the proposed wedding - The name of the potential spouse's father (if known) - Addresses of the extended family in the UK and overseas.

-- A safe means by which contact may be made with the individual e.g. a mobile telephone that will function overseas.
-Record the number. - ✓ Details of the third party in order to maintain contact in case the individual contacts them whilst overseas or on their return. - ✓ An estimated return date.
-Ask that they contact you without fail on their return. - ✓ A written statement by the individual explaining that they want the police, social services or a third party to act on their behalf if they do not return by a certain date.
+- ✓ Information that only the young person would be aware of (this may assist any subsequent interview at an Embassy/British High Commission in case another person of the same sex/age is produced pretending to be the young person). - Details of any travel plans and people likely to accompany the young person. - ✓ Names and addresses of any close relatives remaining in the UK. - ✓ A safe means by which contact may be made with the young person e.g. a mobile telephone that will function overseas.
+Record the number. - Details of the third party in order to maintain contact in case the young person contacts them whilst overseas or on their return. - An estimated return date.
+Ask that they contact you without fail on their return. - A written statement by the young person explaining that they want social services or a third party to act on their behalf if they do not return by a certain date.